kahmali/meteor-restivus/README.md

 - `onLoggedIn`
   - Default: `undefined`
   - A hook that runs once a user has been successfully logged into their account via the `/login` endpoint.
-You can access `this.user` from within the function you define, and any returned data will be added to the response body as `data.extra` (coming soon).
+[Context](#endpoint-context) is the same as within authenticated endpoints.
+Any returned data will be added to the response body as `data.extra` (coming soon).
 - `onLoggedOut`
   - Default: `undefined`
   - Same as onLoggedIn, but runs once a user has been successfully logged out of their account via the `/logout` endpoint.
+[Context](#endpoint-context) is the same as within authenticated endpoints.
+    Any returned data will be added to the response body as `data.extra` (coming soon).

 ## Defining Routes